Etymology of Lonavla

 According to the census report of 2001, Lonavla had a population of 55,652 of which males were 54% and females were 46%.
 As per the report of same year, the hill station had an average literacy rate of 75%, which is higher than the national average of 59.5%: Male literacy was 81% and female was 69%.
 11% of the population in Lonavla was under 6 years of age.

 Education in Lonavla

 This hill station has a number of educational institutions to instill knowledge amongst its students.
 Some of the major educational institutes in Lonavla include the Cathedral Vidya School, Samundra Institute of Maritime Studies, Institute for Future Education Entrepreneurship and Leadership, Kohinoor Business School-Kohinoor Global Campus, Auxilium Convent School, Kendriya Vidyalaya, Ryewood International School etc.

 Attractions of Lonavla

-in India.
+Rajmachi: It is a small village nestled in the rugged mountains of Sahyadri in India.
 It offers beautiful view of Shivaji's famous fort, Rajmachi and the surrounding valley.
-Rajmachi Fort is a popular trekking
+Rajmachi Fort is a popular trekking destination.

 Connectivity to Lonavla